 Effects on the liver

-This treatment may affect how your liver works.
-This is usually mild and goes back to normal after treatment finishes.
-Rarely, your skin and the whites of your eyes may turn yellow (jaundice).
-You will have regular blood tests to check how well your liver is working.
+Chemotherapy may affect how your liver works.
+This is usually mild and goes back to normal after treatment.
+But rarely it can cause yellowing of the whites of the eye or skin (jaundice).
+You will have blood tests to check how well your liver is working.

 Effects on the heart